FOCUS-With strict targets looming, European aviation races to make green fuel | Headlines

 "It seems the EU is more focused on window dressing and letting the United States eat it for breakfast," after the EU published its Net Zero Industry Act in mid March.
 "Europe needs to step up and throw its weight behind a domestic SAF industry to ensure it does not fall behind."

 Supporters of Europe's approach argue that the profitable energy industry should be able to ensure supply, adding that the harmonized U.S. tax system is better designed to benefit from incentives, such as those in the Inflation Reduction Act, than Europe's patchwork of national systems.
-The EU requirements will mean the construction of seven new plants to make about 2.2 million tonnes of SAFs in Europe per year by 2030, said EU Transport Commissioner Adina-Ioana Valean.

-"So this shows that we created the demand, we recognized sustainable alternatives using just the Net Zero Industry Act, which was not obvious from the very beginning."
 PRODUCTION CHALLENGES

 Producers say they are struggling to front the investment costs needed to scale up.
-Repsol has only created enough SAF so far to power test flights for IAG-owned carriers Iberia and Vueling, and Air Europa.
-"They (governments) would need to bind themselves to certain prices for 10 to 15 years, because otherwise your producer doesn't have the investment security ... that's the problem," said Ralf Diemer, managing director of industry group, the eFuel Alliance.
+Repsol has only created enough SAF so far to power test flights for IAG-owned carrier Iberia.
+"They (airlines) would need to bind themselves to certain prices for 10 to 15 years, because otherwise your producer doesn't have the investment security ... that's the problem," said Ralf Diemer, managing director of industry group, the eFuel Alliance.

 Finland-based Neste, the world's largest SAF producer, says it is expanding its facilities in Europe and elsewhere, but points to challenges including sourcing raw materials.
 Even with investment, new plants take years to build, it adds, leaving little time to make the volumes needed to meet the European targets.